Ingredient Swaps for a Healthier Diet

 Carbohydrates have been given a bad name and are often blamed for causing weight gain.
 Some diets suggest that, by cutting out carbs altogether, you can shed the pounds and be slimmer than ever.
 However, this is not quite the case and carbohydrates should, in fact, form part of any healthy diet.
 This is because carbohydrates are the body’s main source of energy, so cutting them out altogether can make you feel tired and lethargic.

 You can still be healthy and eat carbohydrates by simply switching to wholemeal and wholewheat carbs.
 These are much healthier for you than white bread or pasta, as they contain a much higher level of fibre.
 Not only does fibre leave you with a longer lasting feeling of fullness, but it is excellent for your digestive system.
 This is also true of brown rice, which is a healthy source of energy and wholegrains can lower the risk of certain heart diseases and cancer.
-There are lots of great rice varieties that are worth trying, including wild rice or our Wholegrain and Quinoa blend:
+There are lots of great rice varieties that are worth trying, including wild rice.

 Salt is unhealthy for your diet when eaten in larger amounts.
 The guidelines recommend that we don’t have any more than 6g of salt per day.